motorlearner/blogdown-website-old/content/blog/freqstatsprimer/index.markdown

 }
 </style>

-In my experience, statistics
+In my experience, statistics courses often brush over the fundamentals and quickly---too quickly---move on to teach you different models and how to implement them.
+So, I decided to write a blogpost explaining the fundamentals of frequentist statistics.
+The goal is to give you a good understanding of the fundamental frequentist statistical concepts: p-values, confidence intervals, statistical power, etc. Enjoy!

 ## In the Long Run

-Statistics is largely based on probability theory.
-Mathematically: Probability is a scalar between zero and one, and the probability that any of multiple mutually exclusive events occurs is the sum of the individual probabilities.
-Intuitively: 'High probability' means we expect it, while 'low probability' means we'd be surprised if it happens.
-So far so good, but what exactly does probability quantify in the real world?
+Statistical inference is based on probability theory.
+Mathematically speaking, probability is a scalar between zero and one, and the probability that any of multiple mutually exclusive events occurs is the sum of their individual probabilities.
+Intuitively speaking, >high probability< means we expect it and >low probability< means we’d be surprised if it happened.
+So far so good.
+But what exactly does probability quantify in the real world?

-There are several interpretations.
-But today, we are dealing with *frequentist* statistics, where probability refers to hypothetical long run frequencies.
+There are several interpretations of probability.
+But today, we are dealing with *frequentist statistics*.
+In this framework, probability refers to hypothetical long run *frequencies*.
 For example, when flipping a coin, the probability of heads is 0.5.
-That means, if we repeatedly flipped a coin, the proportion of heads would *converge* to 0.5 *as the number of coin flips approaches infinity*.
-Below in **Figure 1**, you see 20 simulated series of 10,000 coin flips each.
-The y-axis shows the running proportion of heads.
-The proportion starts at 0 or 1 on the first flip.
-There is some variability initially, but as the number of flips grows, the proportions converge to 0.5.
+That means, if we repeatedly flipped a coin,the proportion of heads would converge to 0.5 as the number of coin flips approaches infinity.
+You can see a simulated example in F1.

 <!-- plot: law of large numbers -->
 <p style="text-align: center; font-size: 12px">